First In the Nation to Vote

 How and when did this midnight voting happen?

-First in the nation voting began in 1952 in Hart’s Location.
+First in the nation voting began in 1948 in Hart’s Location.
 New Hampshire law allows towns with fewer than 100 residents to open the polls at midnight and close them as soon as all registered voters have cast their ballots.
-Hart’s Location is one of the few New Hampshire communities along with Dixville Notch, that meet these requirement.
+Hart’s Location is one of the few New Hampshire communities along with Dixville Notch, that met this requirement.
 These two have been the first to cast their votes for the primary and general election during each presidential election year.
-This year Millsfield, New Hampshire, another northern New Hampshire community, is going to enter the ring.
+In 2020, Millsfield, New Hampshire, another northern New Hampshire community, entered the ring.

 The tradition began in 1948 when the township was inhabited mostly by Maine Central Railroad workers and their families.
 Early voting started to accommodate the railroad workers living in town.
 This was the most convenient time for the best voter turnout.
 The midnight voting practice that began in 1952 continued until after the 1964 election when residents became tired of all the media ruckus and voted to end it.
-It was revived in 1996, Just more than thirty years later led by the efforts of then new Notchland Inn innkeepers Les Schoof and Ed Butler.
-Primary and general election voting was held at Notchland before moving in 2008 to the town hall, once a former Appalachian Mountain Club’s hostel building.
+It was revived in 1996, just more than thirty years later led by the efforts of then new Notchland Inn innkeepers Les Schoof and Ed Butler.
+Primary and general election voting was held in voting booths set up in the Notchland Inn dining room before moving in 2008 to the town hall, once a former Appalachian Mountain Club’s hostel building.

 More fun facts about Hart’s Location’s status as the first town to begin midnight voting according to January, 2016 Boston Globe story –